Hands-on experience give students the opportunity to apply the knowledge gained in the classroom in a real-world environment.

 - Placement Requirements Form [pdf]

-- If you do not have a 2.0 GPA, you must also get permission from the Dean to go on co-op: Dean's Permission Form [pdf]
+- If your GPA is less than 2.0, or you have less than 45 credits, you must also get permission from the Dean to go on co-op: Dean's Permission Form [pdf]

 Research is engineering-related work done in an academic laboratory — whether at UMass, or at another educational institution or national lab.